 1. Hill of Crosses, Lithuania

 Our favourite spooky place in Europe is the Hill of Crosses in Lithuania.

 Nobody knows when or why people started setting up crosses on this hill.
 One legend says that a long time ago, a church stood here.
-During a horrible storm, lightning struck the church, and it sank into the ground.
+During a horrible storm, lightning struck the church and sank into the ground.
 Everyone inside got buried alive.

-Some people say that at sunrise, you can spot a procession of ghost monks from that church walking around the hill.
+Some say that you can spot a procession of ghost monks from that church walking around the hill at sunrise.

 But the Hill of Crosses is not just a place of ghost stories.
 Many religious pilgrims come here every year.
 In addition, this hill serves as a reminder of the silent resistance during times of the Soviet Union.
 Back then, the government would regularly bulldoze the monument.
 At night, people came out, putting the crosses back in defiance.

 Today, you can find more than 100,000 crosses on this hill.
 Some are huge, but you will also discover tiny ones hanging from strings and rosaries.

 If you want to experience the spookiness of the hill, come in winter.
 You’ll enjoy the atmosphere much more on a dark, cloudy day.
 Plus, you’ll barely see any other tourists!

 The Hill of Crosses is near Šiauliai.
 Catch a train either from Vilnius or Klaipeda.
 The taxi driver will wait for you in the parking lot, so you will need to agree on how long you will stay.